shaloo/docs.arcana/docs/howto/config-auth/config-wallet-chains.md

 ![Display new chain in wallet](/img/an_db_config_new_chain_show_wallet.gif){ .width_35pc .an-screenshots}

-!!! caution "Modifying Preconfigured List"
+### Non-EVM Chains

+In the current release, only some selected non-EVM chains, Solana blockchains, are supported.
+Support for other non-EVM chains will be added in the upcoming releases.
+Developers cannot arbitrarily add non-EVM chains to the preconfigured list in the dashboard.

-      Developers can update EVM-compatible chains **only** in the pre-configured list of chains.
-Some selected non-EVM chains are also supported but those cannot be arbitrarily added in the preconfigured list by the developers.
-To learn more on the list of supported chains, see [[state-of-the-arcana-auth#supported-blockchains|supported blockchains]].
+To learn more about the list of supported chains, see [[state-of-the-arcana-auth#supported-blockchains|supported blockchains]].

 **That's all!** :material-party-popper: